Unto a Good Land

 Unto a Good Land (Invandrarna, 1952) is a Swedish novel by Vilhelm Moberg.
 It is the second of his four-novel The Emigrants series.

-It was translated into English in 1954 and was also published in other languages.
-Together with the first novel, it was adapted as a film The Emigrants (1971), directed by Jan Troell.
-A sequel based on the third and fourth novels was released in 1972.
+Unto a Good Land was translated into English in 1954 and was also published in other languages.
+In 1971 Swedish director Jan Troell adapted both Unto a Good Land, and the preceding novel into a film titled The Emigrants.
+A sequel, titled The New Land, based on the third and fourth novels in Moberg's series was released in 1972.